Navigating the LEGO community

-LEGO fans come in many shapes and sizes, and our community reflects that.
-This article shows points you to key resources in the AFOL community.
-AFOL stands for Adult Fan of LEGO, and there are surprisingly many of us.
+LEGO fans come in many shapes and sizes, and our community reflect that.
+This article points you to key resources in the AFOL community.
+AFOL stands for Adult Fan of LEGO.
 The discussions happen in a lot of places.
-By joining it you'll likely make friends, become a better builder and collector, and above all have a whole bunch of fun.
-A small caveat though: you probably needs to be about 15+ to get fully enjoy most of these resources.
+By joining it you'll likely make friends, become a better builder and collector, and have a whole bunch of fun.
+A small caveat though: you probably need to be about 15+ to fully enjoy most of these resources.

 A brief and slightly dramatized history of AFOL communities

 Once upon a time the Adult LEGO community was small and just.
 We hung out at LUGNET, where we discussed pictures hosted on Brickshelf.
 This was the way it had been done since we discovered each other on the 'net, and surely the way it would always be done.
 Everyone danced on green plains and talked with sugarcoated words.

 But, trouble brewed.
 The community grew slightly larger.
 LUGNET couldn't keep up: it was clunky and horrible to use, the king and queen had deserted their people, and the plains withered soon after.
 So the community deserted the once green land, building niche forums of their own.
 It was the time of the great Exodus, and it left LUGNET dry.
 A few loyalists shouted in the dark before they, too, left.
 (Legend has it some people still visit the ancient site, but it's probably just the ghosts of the past whispering about grand days of yore.)